 If you do decide to visit us at Grant Thornton or any other regulated professional, don’t be afraid to disclose your mental health problems.
 We simply want to help you the best we can, and if we need to take a different approach or work alongside a family member, we are more than happy to accommodate that as well.

 Paying close attention to your financial and mental health is essential.
-While initiatives like Bell Let’s Talk and Mental Health Week provide outlets to create conversation and bring awareness to the issues people are facing, it’s important to know that you are not alone when it comes to overwhelming financial stress.
+While initiatives like Mental Health Week provide outlets to create conversation and bring awareness to the issues people are facing, it’s important to know that you are not alone when it comes to overwhelming financial stress.
 At Grant Thornton, we are here to help.
 There are actions and resources you can take to not only lower your financial stress but improve your mental health as well.